 The sights are another minor issue I have with the Sec-9.
 The U-shape may throw off some people, especially those used to 3-dot systems.
 It can take some getting used to if you’re not familiar with them, but at least it’s serviceable.

-To be completely transparent, I’m not a fan of the U-shape rear sight.
-That said, I didn’t find it to interfere with my accuracy or proficiency with the Security 9.
-In the end, it just presented a minor annoyance that was easy enough to overcome with time and patience.
+To be completely transparent, I must admit that I'm not particularly fond of the U-shape rear sight on the Security 9.
+However, I can confidently say that this design feature did not hinder my accuracy or proficiency with the firearm.
+Ultimately, it merely posed a minor annoyance that I was able to overcome with time and patience.

 Wrap Up